Scurvy is a state of dietary deficiency of vitamin C (ascorbic acid). It is called Barlow’s disease in infants.

 Role of Vitamin C in Body

 The recommended daily allowance for vitamin C is 120 mg daily in adults.
 Infants require about 50 mg per day.
-Human body cannot synthesize vitamin C and therefore is dependent on dietary supply.
+A human body cannot synthesize vitamin C and therefore is dependent on dietary supply.
 Fruits and vegetables are particularly rich in vitamin C.

 The total body pool of vitamin C is approximately 1500 mg.
 The absorbed vitamin is in the highest concentrations in glandular tissue.
 Muscles have its lowest concentrations.
 Scurvy occurs when the body pool falls below 350 mg.